A rice cooker is an automated electronically controlled kitchen appliance that cooks rice by boiling or steaming it.

 Making a healthy rice and fish dinner?
 Read about these fishbone pliers to help you out even more

-Benefits of the keep-warm feature in rice cookers include being able to keep the rice warm for up to 24 hours and preserve it, and also keep Bacillus cereus bacteria from growing in the rice which causes food poisoning.
+Benefits of the keep-warm feature in rice cookers include being able to keep the rice warm for up to 24 hours and preserve it.
+This feature keeps Bacillus cereus bacteria from growing in the rice.
+This bacteria causes food poisoning.

 Another great addition to the electric rice cookers is the use of electronic timers.
 Prior to the integration of electrical and electronic equipment into rice cookers, a mechanical thermostat is used to turn off the cooker once the cooking process is complete.